Kine-Technology/kine-protocol/docs/contract overview.md

 <span style="color:green">**Burn**</green>

 Burn function burn specified amount of kUSD from caller and repay equivalent kMCD on behalf of user according to kMCD price.
-Since burn function will change caller's borrowed kMCD amount, will update call's reward status first.
+Since burn function will change caller's borrowed kMCD amount, will update caller's reward status first.
 There is a start time that users can mint/burn kUSD, if time not reached, call will revert.

 ```solidity
 function burn(uint kUSDAmount) external checkStart updateReward(msg.sender)